emkeiko/426backend/README.md

 Endpoint: POST - https://my-movie-list-2.herokuapp.com/register

 Params:
-	User (string): Required, username of the person registerting Password (string): Required, creates password for the current user
+- user (string): Username of the person registerting
+- password (string): Creates password for the current user

 Response: True for successful user registration or a 404 error if an user with the same username already exists.